Is A Financial Advisor Worth It?

 As a matter of fact, a study by Vanguard actually found that only one-quarter of investors are genuinely self-directed, truly enjoy investing and have a level of discipline needed to follow their long-term investment strategy through.

-The other two-thirds can find professional advice on investment rather profitable – helping them invest money to make more money, and achieve their personal goals sooner.
+The other two-thirds can find professional advice on investment rather profitable – helping them invest money to make more money, increase their financial assets, and achieve their personal goals sooner.

 A financial advisor will help you create your investment portfolio, by taking into account the level of risk you are comfortable with as well as your personal and business goals.
 With their guidance, you will escape the most common investment pitfalls that can put your investment portfolio and your financial plans at risk.

-Your financial advisor will help you access offers on the market, fees, and taxes, but it’s not where their role ends.
+Your investment adviser will help you access offers on the market, fees, and taxes, but it’s not where their role ends.
 Their true value lies in the behavioural guidance they’re offering, with their professional expertise and objective approach to your lifestyle and spending habits.

 By helping you set your life priorities and quantifying them, they will make you accountable for achieving them.
 Along the way, they will try to keep you focused on your long term goals, even when your short-term objectives are changing.